aleee-ahmed96/PracticeLibrary/README.md

 # PracticeLibrary
-Juts building it for practicing
+Just building it for practicing

+in your build.gradle(project)

 	allprojects {